DeekshithAnand/Algorithms/Readme.md

-This is a experimental repository created to practice the basic git skills along with the implementation of some basic algorithms from scratch using C++/Python
+# Basic Data Structures and Algorithms
+Repository having implementations of basic data structures and algorithms either in cpp or python!

-To execute the prorams. simply clone this repo to your local machine using the following command:
+To execute the prorgams. simply clone this repo to your local machine using the following command:
 "git  clone  https://github.com/deekshithanand/Algorithms_and_DataStructures.git"

-Since the repo contains only code, you have to locally build the code using appropriate compiler and execute accordingly.

 Happy Coding!

+## Author
+Deekshith Anand